wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Your Wazuh server is now successfully installed and the Wazuh manager is configured as a single-node cluster by default.

-- If you want a Wazuh server single-node cluster, everything is set and you can proceed directly with :ref:`installing the Wazuh dashboard <wazuh_dashboard_installation>`.
+- If you want a Wazuh server single-node cluster, everything is set and you can proceed directly with :ref:`installing the Kibana <wazuh_dashboard_installation>`.

 - If you want a Wazuh server multi-node cluster,  install the Wazuh server on every node and carry on with configuring the Wazuh cluster.